 \section{Introduction}

 Quantum spin chains have been the subject of extensive theoretical and experimental studies \cite{c1}.
 They are paradigmatic systems providing convenient and tractable models that yield insights into a range of physical phenomena \cite{c2,c3,c4}.
 In particular, spin chains have attracted considerable attention due to their potential use in quantum information applications such as quantum computation and short-distance quantum communication \cite{c1}.
-Achieving entanglement between spins is imperative when it comes to quantum information applications, and as been a long-standing goal and a focus of many studies.
-Different attempts such as long-range Ising-type interactions \cite{c10}, local effective magnetic fields~\cite{c11}, staggered magnetic fields \cite{c12}, and dynamical decoupling~\cite{c6} have been made to realize this goal.
-Recently, driven spin chains as high-quality quantum routers, which generate highly entangled states over arbitrary distances in spin chains by applying external fields, have been proposed \cite{c38}.
-Spin chains have also been proposed to act as quantum mediators to achieve perfect long-range entanglement between remote spins in bulk and on the surfaces of magnetic nanostructures~\cite{c7}.
+Achieving entanglement between spins is imperative when it comes to quantum information applications, and has been a long-standing goal and a focus of many studies \cite{SpillerNJP2007,LeonardoPRL2011,HosseinPRA2013,SahlingNatPhys2015,EstarellasPRA2017}.
+For instance, long-range Ising-type interactions \cite{c10}, local effective magnetic fields~\cite{c11}, staggered magnetic fields \cite{c12}, and dynamical decoupling~\cite{c6} have been made to realize this goal.
+Driven spin chains as high-quality quantum routers, which generate highly entangled states over arbitrary distances in spin chains by applying external fields, have also been proposed \cite{c38}.
+Spin chains may also act as quantum mediators in order to achieve perfect long-range entanglement between remote spins in bulk and on the surfaces of magnetic nanostructures~\cite{c7}.